Quansight-Labs/ndindex/docs/slices.md

 very particular.
-I have tried to [outline](rules) them carefully, but one gets the impression that unless one works with slices regularly, it will be hard to remember the "right" ways and not fallback to thinking about the "wrong" ways, or, as most Python programmers probably do simply "guessing and checking".
+I have tried to [outline](rules) them carefully, but one gets the impression that unless one works with slices regularly, it will be hard to remember the "right" ways and not fallback to thinking about the "wrong" ways, or, as most Python programmers probably do, simply "guessing and checking".

 Furthermore, the discontinuous nature of the `start` and `stop` parameters not only makes it hard to remember how slices work, but it makes it *extremely* hard to write slice arithmetic.
-The arithmetic is hard already in many cases due to the modular nature of `step`, but the discontinuous aspect of `start` and `stop` increase this tenfold.
+The arithmetic is already hard enough due to the modular nature of `step`, but the discontinuous aspect of `start` and `stop` increases this tenfold.
 If you are unconvinced of this, take a look at the [source code](https://github.com/Quansight/ndindex/blob/master/ndindex/slice.py) for `ndindex.Slice()`.
-You will see lots of nested `if` blocks.
-This is because slices have *fundamentally* different definitions if the `start` or `stop` are `None`, negative, or nonnegative.
-Furthermore, `None` is not an integer, so one must always be careful to either check for it first, or to be certain that it cannot happen, before performing any arithmetical operation or numerical comparison.
+You will see lots of nested `if` blocks.[^source-footnote] This is because slices have *fundamentally* different definitions if the `start` or `stop` are `None`, negative, or nonnegative.
+Furthermore, `None` is not an integer, so one must always be careful to either check for it first or to be certain that it cannot happen, before performing any arithmetical operation or numerical comparison.
 Under each `if` block you will see some formula or other.
 Many of these formulas were difficult to come up with.
 In many cases they are asymmetrical in surprising ways.
 It is only through the rigorous [testing](testing) that ndindex uses that I can have confidence the formulas are correct for all corner cases.

+[^source-footnote]: To be sure, I make no claims that the source of any function in ndindex cannot be simplified.
+In writing ndindex, I have primarily focused on making the logic correct, and less on making it elegant.
+I welcome any pull requests that simplifies the logic of a function.
+The extensive [testing](testing) should ensure that any rewritten function remains correct.

 It is my opinion that Python's slicing semantics could be just as expressive, but much less confusing and difficult to work with, both for end-users of